zamcham/To-Do-List/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-This live demo is really easy to navigate, just click on the live demo link and feel free to shrink or expand your browser window.
+Clone the project and run the command `npm run start`, in case you get any error, try `HOST=0.0.0.0 npm run start`
 ### Prerequisites

-In order to run this project you need to run `npm run start`
+need to have Node.js installed

 <p align="right">(<a href="#readme-top">back to top</a>)</p>